 - Easier to create interactive applications

-- Deprecated features will likely stop being supported in browsers at some point, breaking your page
+- Deprecated features will likely stop being supported at some point, breaking your page

 You probably already know how to create HTML5 documents.
 The basics of the language are the same.
 There’s a just a few things that are good to keep in mind.

 <!– Browse the list on this page to make sure that you know which HTML features are no longer supported in HTML5.
 If you click on the links to the individual pages, you can learn more about why each feature was deprecated and how to accomplish similar effects using modern, standard features of HTML5 and CSS. –>